What is the course about?

 What level is the course and do I need any particular skills?

-This course is aimed at intermediate and advanced students.
+This course is aimed at intermediate and advanced jewellery students.
 You should have a good knowledge of metal jewellery skills such as soldering, saw piercing, and surface texturing (etching, roll printing, polishing and finishing).
-The aim of the course is to develop your own individual approach to jewellery design and making; although you will be introduced to a series of technical projects the focus is on refining you existing skills and bringing your own design identity to each project.
+The aim of the course is to develop your own individual approach to jewellery design and making; although you will be introduced to a series of technical projects the focus is on refining your existing skills and bringing your own design identity to each project.